Earthgames/music_manager/README.md

 Usage: music_manager [OPTIONS] <COMMAND>

 Commands:
-  down <URL> [CATEGORY]    download youtube music and move in a category directory: cat [CATEGORY]          print categories with a description: mkcat <CATEGORY> [DESCRIPTION]
+  down   <URL> [CATEGORY]   Download music form YouTube, and move in a category directory cat   [CATEGORY]          Print categories with a description mkcat <CATEGORY> [DESCRIPTION]
+                            Makes a new category directory check [CATEGORY] [-t]     Check music, -t will make it check all tags(slow) tag   [-f] -c <CATEGORY> [FILES]...
-                        makes a new category directory help                  Print this message or the help of the given subcommand(s)
+                            Tag music and move to the library, -f will force to tag all files help                      Print this message or the help of the given subcommand(s)

 Options:
-  -c, --clean           Clean tmp directory on exit -l, --log_level <LOG_LEVEL>
+  -l, --log_level <LOG_LEVEL>
                         log level: 0 silent, 1 errors, 2 warnings, 3 info, [default: 3]
   -h, --help            Print help